adityaarakal/instant-express-manager/docs/GAP_ANALYSIS.md

 **Impact**: Developers may be confused
 **Status**: ✅ Fully updated
 **Implementation**:
-- ✅ Updated architecture documentation
+- ✅ Updated architecture documentation with all stores
-- Update store documentation
+- ✅ Updated store documentation with all entity stores
-- Add contribution guidelines
+- ✅ Added contribution guidelines
-- Update testing guidelines
+- ✅ Updated testing guidelines
+- ✅ Documented all utilities and services
+- ✅ Added entity relationship documentation
+- ✅ Added validation and business rules section

 ---